Mycobacterium tuberculosis: Genome

 The genome of the H37Rv strain was published in 1998.
 Its size is 4 million base pairs, with 3,959 genes; 40% of these genes have had their function characterized, with possible function postulated for another 44%.
 Within the genome are also six pseudogenes.

+Fatty acid metabolism.
 The genome contains 250 genes involved in fatty acid metabolism, with 39 of these involved in the polyketide metabolism generating the waxy coat.
 Such large numbers of conserved genes show the evolutionary importance of the waxy coat to pathogen survival.
 Furthermore, experimental studies have since validated the importance of a lipid metabolism for M. tuberculosis, consisting entirely of host-derived lipids such as fats and cholesterol.
 Bacteria isolated from the lungs of infected mice were shown to preferentially use fatty acids over carbohydrate substrates.
 M. tuberculosis can also grow on the lipid cholesterol as a sole source of carbon, and genes involved in the cholesterol use pathway(s) have been validated as important during various stages of the infection lifecycle of M. tuberculosis, especially during the chronic phase of infection when other nutrients are likely not available.

+PE/PPE gene families.
 About 10% of the coding capacity is taken up by the PE/PPE gene families that encode acidic, glycine-rich proteins.
 These proteins have a conserved N-terminal motif, deletion of which impairs growth in macrophages and granulomas.

+Noncoding RNAs.
 Nine noncoding sRNAs have been characterised in M. tuberculosis, with a further 56 predicted in a bioinformatics screen.